CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 });
 ```

+## Notable changes / additions

 You may have noticed the use of the Asset.Path class.
 This wraps a path to an asset, ensures the path is valid, relative, uses only forward slashes, and has checks for file existance, methods to create the folders in a path, rename the file, and more.

 Path operations are often at the heart of working with the AssetDatabase.
 It demanded a class of its own to handle all the various quirks and common oversights.

+The Asset.Path class implicitly converts to/from string and the conversion to Asset.Path performs validation and sanitation.
+So you KNOW the moment a path is malformed AND you get a readable error message.

 ### Where is Refresh() ?

 Oh, don't get me started.
 Something ain't quite right?
-Use AssetDatabase.Refresh().
+Add another AssetDatabase.Refresh().
 [OMG WTF!](https://forum.unity.com/threads/calling-assetdatabase-refresh-mandatory-reading-or-face-the-consequences.1330947/)

 I always wanted this method renamed.
 Initially I considered the true and honest name: `ImportAllExternallyModifiedAssetsAndUnloadUnusedAssets()`

 But I decided to just call it: `ImportAll()`

 It is the 'many' companion to Import() the same way SaveAll() is the 'many' companion to Save().
 There is no magical 'refresh'.

 It's just a very dumb name that prompted devs to use it too often with no thought given to what it actually does.

 # Why the GPL 3.0 license?